UKPLab/emnlp2017-claim-identification/src/main/python/README.md

 The data format is as simple as it can get: tokenized sentence, tab, label (binary currently).
 An example is

-> First of all , as I mentioned above students should have a right to choose what they want to study .
-1
+``First of all , as I mentioned above students should have a right to choose what they want to study .
+1`` ``Discuss both harms and good of advertising and give your opinion        0``

-> Discuss both harms and good of advertising and give your opinion        0
+As you can see, one example (sentence+label) per line.